Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 Note that `siteURL` is a special case in the `azuredeploy.parameters.json` files.
 If you do not define a value for `siteURL` or if you leave it as the default "www.example.org" this value will be overwritten by the template to be a calculated value for the public load balancers of your deployment.
 This allows you to experiment with this Mahara template without configuring a new domain name whilst still enabling Mahara to be configured with a production URL when appropriate.
 See the next section for instructions on retrieving the generated DNS name if necesary

-Depending on what tiers you selected for VMs and the database you will be looking at roughly 1 to 1 and a half hours for a full deploy.
+Depending on what tiers you selected for VMs and the database you will be looking at roughly 1 to 2 hours for a full deploy.
 See below for selectable parameters.

 ## *Using the created stack*